Information for Employers and Employees

 Employers who employ foreign workers may be subject to special U.S. tax withholding rules.

-Aliens employed in the U.S. may have a U.S. tax obligation.
-Please see the Taxation of Resident Aliens and the Taxation of Nonresident Aliens pages on the Internal Revenue Service (IRS) website for more information.
+Foreign nationals employed in the U.S. may have a U.S. tax obligation.
+Please see the Taxation of Resident Aliens, Taxation of Nonresident Aliens, and the Tax Information and Responsibilities for New Immigrants to the United States pages on the Internal Revenue Service (IRS) website for more information.

 - General employer information: 1-800-357-2099